Podcasts are a great way to connect with an audience, build trust, and establish credibility within a business niche.

 They are easy to launch and consume, free, and your audience can listen to them on the go, on any device.

 There is a growing number of enthusiastic listeners around the world, and successful shows now enjoy a cult following.
+While just a few years ago, podcasts enjoyed only marginal success, today launching one can be a seriously good business idea.

 If you’re ready to take the next step and launch your own, read on.
 In this post, you’ll learn how to start a podcast for free or next to nothing, and discover everything you’ll need to consider before launch.